 Step 2 - Cut Out Diy Felt Letters

 The easiest way?
 I didn't even bother to use any stencils.
 I just cut into the felt.
 In this case, you'll have to be creative, adjusting the cutting lines as you go.
 And the letters might be of uneven size.
 But there is no need to make them perfect.
 This has turned out to be the quickest and most convenient way for me to diy felt letters from felt scraps.

-This being said, many people prefer using a sort of a TEMPLATE when cutting out letters.
-In this case, you might benefit from a great trick used by Akane on her blog I’ve just read about: You can draw the letters on the freezer paper and then stick them onto the felt before cutting them.
+And a third option: you can draw the letters on the freezer paper and then stick them onto the felt before cutting them.
 And here comes the trick: iron over the freezer paper, the glossy side of the paper facing the felt.
 The freezer paper will temporarily stick onto the felt.
-Cut out and you’re done.
+Cut out and you're done.
 Voila!

 How to CHOOSE THE BEST MATERIALS for your felt letters: